The Best Travel Rewards Cards

 If “travel” to you means an annual vacation to the mountains or coast, then a travel credit card might not be the best fit.
-These cards are really beneficial to those who fly constantly and know a good chunk of their budget goes toward travel.
-If you find yourself spending a large amount on gas and groceries, for example, you will want a card that can earn you cash back on those purchases.
+These cards are really beneficial to those who fly constantly and put a good chunk of their budget toward travel.
+If you find yourself spending a large amount on gas and groceries, for example, you’ll want a card that can earn you cash back on those purchases.
 If you’re flying all the time, you might want to consider an airline card or co-branded card that works in conjunction with your preferred airline.
 Again, it all comes down to where you spend the most money.

 Think about your credit score